DanieleMorotti/Languages_module1_project/README.md

 We have added a `--o` flag to optimize the solver, because using this we narrow the domain of the solution matrix such that we prune the search space.

+The proposed test files with a `multi` suffix represent an input matrix with islands of the same size.

 ### Warning
 This implementation of Nurikabe runs indefinitely if the input matrix is larger than a 5x5 matrix.